Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 viewed through a soft glossy or diffuse reflection.
 There is a :ref:`No Caustics <render-cycles-integrator-no-caustics>` option to disable glossy behind a diffuse reflection entirely.
-Many render engines will typically disable caustics by default.
+Many renderers will typically disable caustics by default.

 .. list-table::